mosuka/phalanx/README.md

 ### Start on Docker

-Running a Blast data node on Docker.
-Start Blast node like so:
+You can run a Phalanx node on Docker as follows:

 ```bash
 % docker run --rm --name phalanx-node1 \